Well-posedness and propagation of chaos for L{\'e}vy-driven McKean-Vlasov SDEs under Lipschitz assumptions: Introduction and results

 We now compare our result with the existing literature.
-In \cite{GRAHAM199269}, Graham proves qualitative weak propagation of chaos, i.e.\ without rate of convergence, under Lipschitz assumptions for an interacting particle system driven by a Poisson random measure and its compensated measure.
-It is supposed that the Poisson random measure is associated with a Poisson process having a finite moment of order $1$ and that the set of jumps is discrete.
-Jourdain, Méléard and Woyczynski treat in \cite{JourdainNonlinearSDEsdriven2007} the case of a general Lévy noise having a finite moment of order $2$.
-The authors exhibit rates of convergence for the strong propagation of chaos in $L^2$ under standard Lipschitz assumptions on the drift and diffusion coefficients $b$ and $\sigma$ which are similar to Assumption \ref{Assumpt_lip}.
-Still in the Lipschitz framework, we mention Neelima et al. \cite{NeelimaWellposednesstamedEuler2020}, where quantitative strong propagation of chaos is proved in $L^2$, relaxing the assumptions of \cite{JourdainNonlinearSDEsdriven2007}.
+In \cite{GRAHAM199269}, Graham proves non-quantitative weak propagation of chaos, i.e.\ without rate of convergence, under Lipschitz assumptions, similar as Assumption \ref{Assumpt_lip}, for an interacting particle system driven by a Poisson random measure and its compensated measure.
+It is supposed that the Poisson random measure is associated with a Poisson process having a finite moment of order $1$.
+In this work, $\sigma$ is not assumed to be the identity matrix, but the result is only qualitative.
+In the framework of SDEs driven only by Poisson random measures, let us mention \cite{DaiPra_PoC} and \cite{Erny_PoC} for quantitative strong propagation of chaos results with $\sigma \neq \text{Id}$.
+In our framework, the main difficulty comes from the compensated Poisson random measure associated to the small jumps of the Lévy process.
+This term can be easily treated in the $L^2$ framework using the $L^2$ isometry but it is much more difficult to treat it in the $L^\beta$ framework, with $\beta <2$, which is the case here.
+For a general Lévy noise having a finite moment of order $2$ and still in the Lipschitz framework, we refer to Jourdain et al. \cite{JourdainNonlinearSDEsdriven2007} and Neelima et al. \cite{NeelimaWellposednesstamedEuler2020}, where quantitative strong propagation of chaos is proved in $L^2$.
+The assumptions are a bit weaker in \cite{NeelimaWellposednesstamedEuler2020}, as well as compared to those of Theorem \ref{thm_poc_lip}, since they allow super-linear growth in the state variable.
+Their rates of convergence also come from \cite{fournier:hal-00915365} and are thus better than those of Theorem \ref{thm_poc_lip} since they can work in $L^2$.
+In these works, $\sigma$ is not assumed to be the identity matrix but the $L^2$ framework allows to do the same kind of computations as in the Brownian case using the $L^2$ isometry of compensated Poisson integrals.
+This is the main difficulty of the case $\beta <2$.
 In the one-dimensional case, Frikha and Li \cite{FrikhaWellposednessapproximationonedimensional2020} study a McKean-Vlasov SDE driven by a compensated Poisson random measure with positive jumps.
-They give a rate of convergence for the strong propagation of chaos in $L^1$ under one-sided Lipschitz assumptions on the coefficients.\\
+They give a rate of convergence for the strong propagation of chaos in $L^1$ under one-sided Lipschitz assumptions on the coefficients.
+Let us mention that in dimension $d=1$, we obtain the same rates of convergence in \eqref{eq1_rq_exemple}.
+Concerning \eqref{eq3_rq_exemple} and \eqref{eq1_thm_poc_exemple}, our rate of convergence is of course worse than $N^{-\frac12}$ proved in the Brownian case in \cite{SznitmanTopicspropagationchaos1991}.